acostahenry7/eieBillingFlow/README.md

 # eieBillingFlow

-Must Run "npm i" ommand in order to get the proyect running
+Must Run "npm i" command in order to get the proyect running